 Suno Style Descriptors Being Ignored

-Your "synthwave, retro, 80s synth" prompt produces a piano ballad.
-Why.
+Your "synthwave, retro, 80s synth" prompt gives a piano ballad.
+Why Suno drops style words, and the fixes that stick (v5.5, June 2026).

-You wrote synthwave, retro, 80s synth, neon, outrun in style — and got a piano ballad.
-The model isn’t ignoring you; Suno weighted-averages style words rather than satisfying all of them.
-Throw in 5-8 descriptors with several outside its vocabulary, and the main genre word gets diluted into the training-set average.
+You typed synthwave, retro, 80s synth, neon, outrun in the Style of Music box and got a piano ballad.
+Suno isn’t ignoring you.
+It compresses the whole Style field into one small, lossy conditioning vector dominated by the loudest, earliest tags, then weighted-averages the rest.
+Pile in 8-10 descriptors with a few that aren’t in its vocabulary, and your main genre word gets diluted into the training-set average.

 Common causes